What Is Orthostatic Hypotension?

 Syncope (fainting)

 Brief loss of consciousness on standing — the most serious symptom.
-Generally preceded by dizziness, blurred vision, and sweating.
+Usually preceded by dizziness, blurred vision, and sweating.

 - 05